cultureandempire/cultureandempire.github.io/cande.md

 There is one other global existential threat to our way of life, and I'm not talking about Hello Kitty.
 I am however talking about peak oil, and the risks it brings for our comfortable holiday society.
 Bear with me, I'm not a catastrophe fan (we made it through Y2K, so how bad can the future be, right?).
 However, that doesn't mean that other people are as optimistic as me.

-Though the industrial revolution started with coal, today's global economy owes its very existence to long-chain liquid hydrocarbons, aka "oil".
+Though the industrial revolution started with coal, today's global economy owes its very existence to long-chain liquid hydrocarbons, aka "oil."
 Of the [seven largest global businesses](https://en.wikipedia.org/wiki/List_of_largest_companies_by_revenue), six are oil and gas -- Exxon Mobil, Shell, Sinopec, BP, CNPC, Aramco -- plus Walmart in position three.
 Eighteen of the top 50 businesses are oil and gas.

 Oil is a funny thing, and I mean apart from the fact that it's about [10 million times cheaper than scorpion venom](http://www.cockeyed.com/science/gallon/liquid.html).
 Without it, we wouldn't have an industrial society at all, and no digital world either.
 One could argue that by definition, our species would have found *some* form of cheap energy, thanks to cost gravity.
 Or alternatively, that by sheer luck and chance, we hit oil just when coal started to become too costly and dirty.
 Either way, oil is the lifeblood (though about 500 times cheaper than human blood, after the processing fee of $1,500 per gallon of blood is factored in) of our industrial society.
 Take away oil, and we have some really big problems.